paglobal/augmented-tabflow/README.md

 - create `TreeDialog` and `ConfirmationDialog`
 - implement proper error handling and fallbacks. look for keywords `async`, `await`, `error`, `@`, `@error`, `@fallback`, `@maybe`, `until` and `chrome`
 - notify users of errors that happen in service workers through message `chrome.runtime.message`
-- have a go at the `closed message channel before response` error
 - handle errors in timeouts as well
 - (maybe) create utils for try catch notify (separate ones for service worker and async content fns with fallbacks)
 - use early returns anywhere it makes sense